-The content of the report includes trade-related areas (tariffs, export restrictions, export support measures, and trade remedy measures) as well as government procurement, investment/services, and economic-stimulus measures, etc. Detailed information on the measures taken during the investigation period is listed by country.
+The content of the report includes trade-related areas (tariffs, export restrictions, export support http://trade.ec.europa.eu/doclib/docs/2014/november/tradoc_152872.pdf measures, and trade remedy measures) as well as government procurement, investment/services, and economic-stimulus measures, etc. Detailed information on the measures taken during the investigation period is listed by country.
 The report basically describes trade-restrictive measures, but the status of elimination of trade-restrictive measures is also reported.
-The consistency of the individual measures with international trade rules are not discussed
+The consistency of the individual measures with international trade rules is not discussed.